Anti-Assyrian sentiment

-Anti-Assyrian sentiment, also known as anti-Assyrianism and Assyriophobia, refers to negative feelings, dislikes, fears, aversions, racism, derision, and/or prejudice towards Assyria, Assyrian culture, Syriac Christianity, and Assyrians, as well as Chaldeans, Syriacs, and Arameans.
+Anti-Assyrian sentiment, also known as anti-Assyrianism and Assyrophobia, refers to negative feelings, dislikes, fears, aversions, racism, derision, and/or prejudice towards Assyria, Assyrian culture, Syriac Christianity, and Assyrians.

 Anti-Assyrian sentiment largely manifested itself during the time of the dissolution of the Ottoman Empire, reaching its peak with the Assyrian genocide (Sayfo), and has continued throughout the 20th and 21st centuries in varying forms across Iraq, Iran, Syria, and Turkey, that is, all the countries that were established on the territory of the destroyed indigenous Assyrian homeland of Assyria.
 The most notorious and destructive examples of violence towards Assyrians include the Simele massacre, the Anfal campaign, forced assimilation campaigns (Arabization, Kurdification, Turkification), and systematic persecution by the Islamic State terrorists.
 Similar to Anti-Armenian sentiment, Anti-Assyrian sentiment has historically also been fueled by an Anti-Christian sentiment.
+Recent scholarship has demonstrated that anti-Assyrian sentiment in Western academia is linked to systematic Armenian genocide denial.

 Turkey

 In 1894–1897, during the Hamidian massacres in the Ottoman Empire, hundreds of thousands of Armenians were killed.
 Kurdish and Turkish forces carried out attacks in some regions, and it is estimated that around 55,000 Assyrians were also brutally killed.

 George Aslan, an Assyrian-Turkish politician, was harassed in the Turkish parliament for speaking Turoyo.
 In 2023, around Christmas, he sent a Turoyo message to the Assyrians in Turkey, with permission from Sırrı Süreyya Önder, although members of the Good Party interrupted his speech with racial insults.

 He responded to the Good Party by stating, "I want to repeat what I said in the Parliament: We did not bring this language from another planet.
 Syriac is a language of this land.
 We have been the indigenous people of this land for 12,000 years.
 We were here when no one else was on these lands.
 Why they react so strongly is incomprehensible.
 However, we know that this is a denial of real history."
 In 2024, also around Christmas, he delivered another Turoyo message before Bekir Bozdağ turned off his microphone, to which Aslan replied that "Some deputies are reading Arabic verses from the Quran on the podium.
 Please turn it off when the verses are read.
 If it doesn't turn off, I, who never tease anyone, will tease you very much, believe me.
 If there is holiness, all holiness is given importance."